 - 1 Install the battery pack. - 2 Connect the computer to a power source with the AC adapter.
-The charge indicator light turns on while the battery pack is charging.
+The charge indicator light is on while the battery pack is charging.
 When the battery pack charges close to the maximum charge level you selected with the battery charge functions, the charge indicator turns off.
-To select your desired maximum charge level, see Using the Battery Charge Functions (page 24).